divshot/docs/guides/cloudflare-troubleshoot.md

 # Known Issues with Cloudflare

 <p class="lead">There are some issues with CloudFlare that users have reported that is beyond our control.
-Here are the well known ones, and how to fix them.</p>
+Here is how to resolve the problem.</p>

 ## CloudFlare Acceleration